 Dye lot: All yarns are dyed in batches called lots, and each lot is assigned a number, to ensure you can purchase a perfect color match from the same dye lot.

 Tension or Gauge and crochet hook sizes: This is a just a recommendation for how to achieve a standard gauge when working with the yarn.
 This may not match the hook size or gauge required for your pattern or project.
 Not all ball bands carry crochet gauge and hook information, but don’t panic, just stick to your pattern instructions and you’ll be fine!

-Choosing which colours to use in your project can be just as important as picking your fibre.
-With colour theory becoming more popular (the blending of science and art, hello!) and colour psychology, all this nifty research is supporting what crocheters have known all along - colour matters!
+Choosing which colors to use in your project can be just as important as picking your fiber.
+With color theory becoming more popular (the blending of science and art, hello!) and color psychology, all this nifty research is supporting what crocheters have known all along - color matters!
 Whether you’re opting for calming demure tones, vibrant contrasts, ombré or block shades, there are thousands of tones to choose from.
-There’s never been a better time to become a colour connoisseur.
+There’s never been a better time to become a color connoisseur.

 Love color.
 Love crafts.